-In late 2019 the DRPT rolled out the Virginia Breeze intercity bus service.
-Danville is situated on two of the bus routes.
-One route runs from Martinsville to Richmond, and the other runs from Danville to Washington D.C.
-The new routes open up inter-city travel to a number of destinations for Danville residents, including the state and national capitals.
+DRPT is currently assessing the viability of expanding the Virginia Breeze bus service to include service in Danville.
+DRPT is considering adding two new routes.
+One route will run from Martinsville to Richmond, stopping in Danville and the other will run from Danville to Washington D.C.
+The new routes would open up inter-city travel to a number of destinations for Danville residents, including the state and national capitals.